cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 0 | 24,263,654
 1 | 1,045,828

+Both the conversion and visit target variables are imbalanced, with many more observations within the negative class.
+This will be an important consideration for us when building our model and sampling for further analysis.

 We also wanted to look at some cross-tab tables to see how these target variables interacted with the exposure variable:

 Exposure | Visit | Count